blog-banner-image

 Stevenson University’s online master of forensic science is ideal for working professionals who wish to learn about the technology, pertinent law, and instrumentation used for collecting evidence for presentation in a court of law.
 Students in this program will receive training from the top experts in the field, as Stevenson University has a strong relationship with the U.S. Secret Service Lab, the Baltimore County Crime Lab, and the Maryland State Police Forensic Sciences Division.

 Applicants to the program must have a bachelor’s degree in a natural science field, official college transcripts from all previous academic work, a GPA of 3.0, and a personal statement.
-Students must also complete prerequisite courses in general chemistry, organic chemistry, biology, statistics, and physics.
+Students must also complete general chemistry, organic chemistry, biology, statistics, and physics prerequisite courses.

 As part of the program, students will delve into topics such as physical evidence at crime scenes; serology & immunology; trace evidence; toxicology; crime scene investigation; and DNA analysis.